micag2025/Toolkit_Google_ADK/README.md

 -  how to build and deploy AI agents with Google’s open source Agent Development Kit (ADK).
 ADK provides modular components such as models, tools, memory, and orchestration, that make it easier to create both simple and complex systems.
 -  building a text agent that takes text input, reasons with an LLM, and responds with text output.
 Then evaluation of sessions, state, and memory, and extend the agents with tools and APIs to perform real-world tasks.
 Add callbacks and guardrails for reliability and orchestrate specialized agents like planners and researchers.
-Build a podcast agent that researches a topic, drafts a conversational script, and produces multi-speaker audio with Gemini text-to-speech models.
+Build a text agent that researches a topic, drafts a conversational script, and produces outputs with Gemini text-to-speech models.
 Then, build in guardrails to secure and optimize the agents before reviewing methods for deploying them into production.

 In detail: